dcooney/react-a11y-dropdown/README.md

 **Config Defaults**

-The following default CSS properties are passed into the `DropDown` component.
+The following default CSS properties are passed into the `DropDown` component and cann be modified using the `config` prop.

 ```javascript
 {